alansun17904/koralov-sinai/README.md

 This keeps track of the problems that I'm stuck on (and some remarks for each one) and chapters I've finished.
 - Chapter 1: ![100%](https://progress-bar.dev/100)
 - Chapter 2: ![78%](https://progress-bar.dev/78)

+    - Problem 7.
+Haven't really thought too much about this one yet.
+    - Problem 8.
+Struggling here.
+I don't think there is a closed-form solution to this or if there is a cleaner method than simply inclusion-exclusion.

 - Chapter 3: ![62%](https://progress-bar.dev/62)
 - Chapter 4: ![86%](https://progress-bar.dev/86)

+    - Problem 8.
+Also seems like a really computationally nasty problem.
+    - Problem 13.
+Haven't though too much about this one.

 - Chapter 5: ![19%](https://progress-bar.dev/19)
 - Chapter 6: ![0%](https://progress-bar.dev/0) *Going to skip these problems for now.*